Exploring Quantum Perceptron and Quantum Neural Network structures with a teacher-student scheme: Introduction

 The aim of this works is to compare the relative expressive power of two conceptually different QML architectures.
-The quantum perceptron as described in \cite{Tacchino1} can be cast together with other quantum perceptrons to build deep QNN structures \cite{Tacchino2}.
+The first one is the quantum perceptron (QP) as described in \cite{Tacchino1}, which can be cast together with other quantum perceptrons to build deep QNN structures \cite{Tacchino2}.
 The non-linear activations are introduced with dissipative units where ancillary qubits form the output layer, while the qubits from the input layers are discarded \cite{sharma2020trainability}.
-On the contrary, in the re-uploading architecture \cite{data_re-uploading} the non-linear behaviour is generated by repeatedly re-uploading the input data after each trainable unitary.
-Both models are dissipative, but the main contribution of the non-linearities for the model in \cite{data_re-uploading} comes from the re-uploading of the data.
-Therefore, throughout this work we will refer to the former models as dissipative QP and the latter models introduced in \cite{data_re-uploading} as the re-uploading quantum model.
+The second one is re-uploading architecture (RU) \cite{data_re-uploading} which introduces the non-linear behaviour by repeatedly re-uploading the input data after each trainable unitary.
 We compare these two architectures to better understand the dissipative nature of the deferred measurement and the re-uploading of the data.
-To have a fair comparison, we use the same data encoding in both architectures and to avoid the effect of data selection we deploy a so-called teacher-student scheme, where each architecture will play once the role of the teacher and once the student.
+To have a fair comparison, we use the same data encoding architecture in both models and to avoid the effect of data selection we deploy a so-called teacher-student scheme, where each architecture will play once the role of the teacher and once the student.
+Even more, we use different realizations of the teachers and obtain the average performances for the students.
 This scheme offers a systematic comparison which aims to understand the role of the hidden units and non-linearities in quantum models.

 The paper is structured as follows.
-Section~\ref{Section2} briefly reviews the notion of classical hidden units, their non-linear behaviour and the need for deep structures.
-In Section \ref{Section3} we review the notion of non-linearity in NISQ devices.
 Section~\ref{Section4} introduces the quantum architectures that we use throughout this work.
 Section~\ref{Section5} discuss the ``teacher-student scheme" which gives a systematic comparison between quantum models.
-Section~\ref{Section6} compares the aforementioned quantum perceptron and reuploading model, along with some alterations of these models to better understand the role of the hidden units and the non-linearities.
+Section~\ref{Section6} compares the QP and RU along with some alterations of these models to better understand the role of the hidden units and the non-linearities.
 Finally, section \ref{Section7} contains the conclusions and outlook.